Dummi26/Grapher/README.md

 # Grapher

-Java project for displaying graphs (.mbgraph, own special format)
+A small java project for displaying graphs.

 # Creating a new graph